cerplot/luigi/doc/parameters.rst

 3. Any configuration option (applies on a class level)
 4. Any default value provided to the parameter (applies on a class level)

-See the :class:`~luigi.parameter.Parameter` class for more information.
+See the :class:`~trun.parameter.Parameter` class for more information.